YashKia/YashKia.github.io/_pages/about.md

 ## Research Overview

 <div style="text-align: justify;">
 As a postdoctoral researcher at the <a href="https://gdclifford.info/gari">Clifford Lab</a> at Emory University, my research focuses on developing novel AI-driven methods and sensing technologies to address critical challenges in healthcare, particularly for neurological and developmental disorders.
-My interdisciplinary approach combines expertise in artificial intelligence, wearable sensing, and signal processing to create tools that can improve patient outcomes through early detection and personalized interventions.
+My interdisciplinary approach combines expertise in artificial intelligence, biomedical sensing, and signal processing to create tools that can improve patient outcomes through early detection and personalized interventions.

 My current research program focuses on three interconnected areas: